 After the case was over, Brian and his team helped me transition in dealing with probation, getting driving privileges for work and school, getting my driver’s license re-instated and even getting my probation period shortened.
 There wasn’t a single point in the process where I felt like I was alone or underrepresented – Brian and his team were with me the whole way.

 The only regrets that I have related to this unfortunate incident in my life occurred before hiring The Law Office of Brian Jones – and I say that without hesitation.
 I wish I could relive that night and make better choices, but I couldn’t, and instead I did the next best thing, hired Brian.

-If you have questions about a recent OVI charge, I would highly recommend reaching out to The Law Office of Brian Jones to schedule a free consultation and find out what they can do to help you.
+If you have questions about a recent OVI charge, I would highly recommend reaching out to The Law Office of Brian Jones to schedule an appointment and find out what they can do to help you.